 2019 Brings New Green Energy Program and More Flexibility

+You can now choose greener energy through the City's participation in the Clean Power Alliance (CPA).
+It's one way our region is working to provide more clean power options for residents and businesses.
 In February 2019, Thousand Oaks' residential customers began receiving electricity service from CPA with service to the City's commercial and industrial customers beginning in May 2019.
 Customers’ electricity service automatically transfers from Southern California Edison (SCE) to CPA on the respective date, and customers will be notified of the switch four times, twice before and twice after the transition.
 Notifications provide instructions to customers on how to opt out of CPA and stay with SCE, should they choose to do so.

-Although customers can individually choose any of the three programs that CPA offers – a standard product 36% renewable energy content, a 50% renewables product, or a 100% renewables product, customers that do not make a selection will be placed into the 100% renewables product.
+Although customers can individually choose any of the three programs that CPA offers – a standard product 36% renewable energy content, a 50% renewables product, or a 100% renewables product – customers that do not make a selection will be placed into the 100% renewables product.

 Regardless of whether you chose CPA or SCE as your electricity supplier, SCE will continue to deliver electricity to all residents and businesses, maintain and build the distribution network, install and read meters, respond to outages, and provide billing and customer service.
 Both programs will run energy efficiency and incentive programs.
 Although applications for onsite solar will still need to go through SCE for interconnection to the grid, CPA will pay customers at a higher rate than SCE for any excess solar energy generated.